2008 Atlanta tornado outbreak

 The 2008 Atlanta tornado outbreak was a destructive and deadly tornado outbreak that affected the Southeastern United States on March 14–15, 2008.
-The most infamous tornado of the outbreak occurred on March 14 when an isolated but strong EF2 tornado caused widespread damage across Downtown Atlanta, Georgia, including to the CNN Center and to the Georgia Dome, which was hosting the 2008 SEC men's basketball tournament.
-Other buildings that were damaged include the Georgia World Congress Center, Phillips Arena (now State Farm Arena) during an Atlanta Hawks game, and the Omni Hotel, which was evacuated after many windows were blown out.
+The most infamous tornado of the outbreak occurred on March 14 when an isolated EF2 tornado caused widespread damage across Downtown Atlanta, Georgia, including to the CNN Center and to the Georgia Dome, which was hosting the 2008 SEC men's basketball tournament.
+Other buildings that were damaged include the Georgia World Congress Center, and the Omni Hotel, which was evacuated after many windows were blown out.
 The Westin Peachtree Plaza Hotel suffered major window damage.
 The image of the building with all its windows blown out became famous and for a time was a symbol of the tornado.
 Centennial Olympic Park, SunTrust Plaza (now Truist Plaza) and historic Oakland Cemetery were also damaged.

 One man was killed near Downtown Atlanta and 30 others were injured.
 Two other deaths took place on March 15, in the northern Atlanta suburbs, from a second, larger round of severe weather and tornadoes.
 In total, 46 tornadoes were confirmed over the 24-hour period, from eastern Alabama to the Carolina coast, with most of the activity concentrated in the Metropolitan Atlanta area, the Central Savannah River Area and the Midlands of South Carolina.

 Meteorological synopsis

 Atlanta tornado event

-In their 9:00 pm EDT outlook, the Storm Prediction Center issued a slight risk of severe weather across portions of the southern United States from Oklahoma to Georgia, with a 2% risk area for tornadoes for the Atlanta area.
-A tornado warning was issued for Atlanta at 9:26 pm when the thunderstorm that caused the tornado was 6 mi northwest of the downtown area, although no watches were in effect for the area due to the low probability and unusual isolated nature.
+In their 9:00 pm EDT outlook, the Storm Prediction Center issued a slight risk of severe weather across portions of the southern United States from Oklahoma to Georgia, with a 2% risk for tornadoes for the Atlanta area.
+A tornado warning was issued for Atlanta at 9:26 pm when the supercell that caused the tornado was 6 mi northwest of downtown, although no watches were in effect for the area due to the low probability.
 The tornado moved to the southeast, which is unusual as most supercells have a strong northward component along (or ahead of) a cold front.
 It also was unusual because it was not associated with such a squall line at all, but was an independent supercell well ahead of the main storm system.

 March 15 tornado event

 Another tornado outbreak struck the southeast the following day.
-A moderate risk for severe storms was issued early in the morning, and maintained through the afternoon.
+A moderate risk for severe storms was issued in the morning, and maintained through the afternoon.
 However, by mid afternoon, areas of east-central Georgia and central South Carolina were upgraded to a high risk of severe storms due to the tornado threat.